The Art of Interactive Design

 4. Isolate the mismatches.

-If the metaphor was competently designed in the first place, it may have little room for extension.
+A competently designed metaphor may have little room for extension.

 [Another] danger arises from the temptation to extrapolate rather than extend a metaphor.
 A beautiful example of this problem is provided by the attempts to create three- dimensional desktops.